 In 1905, Joseph Nelson Rose described this plant as Corynephyllum viride.
-The specific epithet "viride (VEER-ih-dee)" refers to its green leaves.
-However, when Ernst Friedrich Berger combined it into Sedum, he had to change the specific name as Sedum viride was already being used to describe a plant from Japan.
+The specific epithet "viride" (pronounced VEER-ih-dee) refers to its green leaves.
+However, when Ernst Friedrich Berger combined it into Sedum, he had to change the specific name to Sedum viride, which was already being used to describe a plant from Japan.
 As a result, the name Sedum corynephyllum was chosen.

 Scientific Name